-This year Jesuit Drama celebrates its forty-seventh anniversary season of producing student-centered, process-oriented work in the Ignatian tradition.
+This year Jesuit Drama celebrates its forty-eighth anniversary season of producing student-centered, process-oriented work in the Ignatian tradition.
 Jesuit Drama students come together and work according to five core values: Collaboration, Creativity, Respect, Responsibility, and Service.
 Our program produces at least three shows a year: a fall play, a winter musical, and a spring touring-show, and there are several opportunities for our many talented students to participate both on and off stage…

 Congratulations to Kiera Anderson (“Best Ensemble”), Connor Mickiewicz (“Best Performance,” “Best Ensemble,” “Most Satisfying [Theater Experience]“) and Andrew Perez (“Best Performance”), all of whom were prominently featured in the Sacramento Bee’s 2013 Theatre Year in Review!

 Click on the link to read Bee Theatre critic Marcus Crowder’s article.